diego-noah/agent/Paper/research/research-proposal.md

 ### Relevance to Agentic AI in Blockchain Security
 The proposed integration complements earlier sections on reinforcement learning (Section 5.4) and cross-chain auditing (Section 5.6) by enabling distributed, fault-tolerant decision-making.
 It also builds on HITL (Section 5.5), as human reviewers can interact with aggregated multi-agent consensus reports rather than single-agent outputs, improving interpretability and trust.

+## 5.11 On-Chain Real-Time Monitoring and Incident Response

+Even with thorough pre-deployment auditing and autonomous patch generation, the evolving nature of blockchain threats means that vulnerabilities can still be discovered—or exploited—post-deployment.
+To address this, our framework incorporates an **On-Chain Real-Time Monitoring and Incident Response (ORMIR)** subsystem, enabling continuous security assurance for deployed contracts.

+### Core Components

+- **Blockchain Event Stream Analysis**
+  The ORMIR agent subscribes to blockchain event logs, mempool transactions, and contract state changes to detect anomalous behaviors (e.g., abnormal token transfers, repeated failed calls, gas spikes).

+- **Anomaly Detection via Hybrid Models**
+  Combines statistical outlier detection, graph-based transaction flow analysis, and LLM-driven context evaluation to identify potential exploit patterns in near real time.

+- **Automated Incident Response Actions**
+  When high-confidence vulnerabilities or active exploits are detected, the system can:
+  - Trigger a *pause* function (if implemented in the contract).
+  - Notify developers and governance mechanisms with structured vulnerability reports.
+  - Deploy hot patches or proxy upgrades in upgradeable contract architectures.

+- **Post-Mortem Analysis and Learning**
+  All incidents feed into the reinforcement learning loop to improve pre-deployment detection, reduce false positives, and refine threat signatures.

+### Benefits

+This post-deployment safety net ensures that even if a vulnerability bypasses static and dynamic pre-deployment checks, it can be caught and mitigated before significant damage occurs.
+This approach aligns with the **"defense in depth"** principle in security engineering and provides operational resilience for high-value decentralized applications.

 ## 6. Expected Outcomes